Typographic Poster Series.

 Six sans-serif typefaces were tested below to identify which most effectively evokes a robotic and sterile appearance.
 Serif typefaces weren’t considered because they tend to appear more traditional and comforting at times, which doesn’t suit my purpose.

 These are ideations of the T.S.
 Eliot poster.
 This process was spent attempting to find the style that worked best for creating a poster series.
-The one on the far right is what moved on to the iteration phase.
+The one on the far right moved on to the iteration phase.

 While I aimed to keep a consistent design framework across all the posters for a unified look, I also believed that each needed its own unique touch.
 It was important to give each poster a distinct color palette that reflects the ideas and themes conveyed by the respective poet.